On this page: what is the difference between Discover, Discover Local and Databases?

 Ebooks through Discover Local

 Many Ebooks are available through Discover Local, from these Ebook Collections: ACLS, Cambridge Univ.
 Press, Ebrary, EBSCO, Proquest, Springer, US GPO, Wiley (many but NOT ALL with unlimited users).

-Open Library via Discover Local Free access via Open Library, with records in Discover Local.
+Open Library via Local Catalog Free access via Open Library, with records in the Local Catalog.
 A free Internet Archive account is required to borrow or reserve this ebook.
 Access limited to one user at a time.
 These items are not included in these guide pages.

 Tips on Finding Full-Text Articles